Updated by Jessica Powell

 Toggle Active State in Bulk

 Active states can also be toggled in bulk.
 To do so, click the checkbox in the top-left corner of your products table.
-A blue "Toggle Active State" button will then appear.
+A "Actions" button will then appear.
+Click this button to display various actions that can be applied in bulk, such as activating, deactivating, or deleting pages of products; adding or removing tags; or assigning google categories:

 Clicking "Toggle Active State" will turn all "on" (active) products to "off" (inactive), and vice versa.